- Industry-relevant curriculum, delivered online or on-site lectures.

 The ACS lab aims at providing a first-hand experience of vehicle hacking to the students of Automotive Engineering & Electronics.
 The lab uses both virtual tools and hardware.
 Students use them to understand the CAN (Controller Area Network) communication, data logging and penetration testing.
 Participants can perform experiments such as V-Can: Sniff CAN communication, Identify CAN ID for various functions, hack the virtual system.

 Minimum eligibility to apply: Applicants must be employed professionals working in Engineering organizations, and holding B.E./ B.Tech. or equivalent in domains such as Automotive/ EEE /ECE/ Instrumentation/ Mechatronics/ Mechanical with at least 60% aggregate marks.
-A minimum of 1 year of work experience in relevant domains is required to apply.
+A minimum of 1 year of work experience in relevant domains after the completion of the degree is required to apply.

 The programme is designed for engineering professionals holding BE/ B.Tech or equivalent in domains such as Automotive, Mechanical, EEE, ECE, Instrumentation, Mechatronics and working in: